About Oregon APSE

 Ryley Newport

-Ryley Newport is the Communications Director with the Oregon Council on Developmental Disabilities (OCDD) in Portland, Oregon.
-He has worked for the past 10 years in the disability field primarily in the role of expanding the involvement of individuals with disabilities and their family members in social and policy change.
-Prior to joining OCDD, Ryley worked for the Oregon Self Advocacy Coalition (OSAC), the Association of People Supporting Employment First (APSE), U.S. Senator Tom Harkin, the Washington Initiative for Supported Employment (WISE) and Washington State’s Developmental Disability Council.
+Ryley Newport works for the Office of Developmental Disability Services.
+He has worked for over the past 10 years in the disability field primarily in the role of expanding the involvement of individuals with disabilities and their family members in social and policy change.
+Prior to joining OCDD and ODDS, Ryley worked for the Oregon Self Advocacy Coalition (OSAC), the Association of People Supporting Employment First (APSE), U.S. Senator Tom Harkin, the Washington Initiative for Supported Employment (WISE) and Washington State’s Developmental Disability Council.
 When not working, he spends his time exploring and surfing in Oregon with his family.

 Kathy Sewell